 Software development is 20% technical engineering, and 80% social engineering.
 As co-organizer of the San Francisco Perl Mongers, I have the privilege to help engage, inform, and inspire developers.
 Together with my fellow co-organizers, we produce frequent hackathons, guest lectures, and social events that cover a wide range of technical subjects.
 We also maintain mailing lists, websites, and social media channels to help developers connect with one another

 May 2007 - Present

-From time to time, I teach classes on programming with Perl.
+From time to time, I teach classes on programming.
 As they say, the best way to really master a subject is to teach it, and sometimes I feel that I learn more from the class than my students.
 I teach at all levels, but the introductory classes are the most challenging and the most rewarding for me.

 I've been fortunate to meet so many amazing people in my career.
 And some of them were kind enough to give me an opportunity to tell my story.
 I also give frequent presentations at YAPC, OSCON, and local technology meetups.